vippsas/vipps-developers/settlements/sftp-report-service/README.md

 # Reports

-Each MSN (Merchant Serial Number, the unique id of a sale unit) merchant has its own settlement reports.
+Each MSN (Merchant Serial Number, the unique id of a sales unit) merchant has its own settlement reports.
-It is not possible to aggregate reports from multiple sale units into one report.
+It is not possible to aggregate reports from multiple sales units into one report.

 There will never be more than one new file per sales unit each day (and there may be none).